Toxu4/GraphQL-CSharp-Generator/README.md

 dotnet run
 ```

-Sample GraphQl sample server will start.
+Sample GraphQl server will start.
 You can surf api using playground:

 ```
 http://localhost:5000/ui/playground